Jon Vega

-Jon Vega Villasante (born 8 June 1994) is a Spanish footballer who plays for SD Leioa as a centre back.
+Jon Vega Villasante (born 8 June 1994) is a Spanish footballer who plays as a centre back for CD Calahorra.

 Football career

 Born in Miranda de Ebro, Province of Burgos, Vega played youth football with local CD Mirandés, and made his senior debuts with the reserves in the 2012–13 season.
 On 12 September 2013 he made his professional debut, starting in a 1–1 away loss against CD Lugo for the season's Copa del Rey (3–4 on penalties).

 On 11 July 2015 Vega moved to Coruxo FC in Segunda División B.